maduarda22/easybuilder/english.md

 <div id='id-Kanban'/>

 ## Kanban 🎰
-To create a kanban, you need to create a new form, and then the header will appear as follows:
+To create a kanban, you need to create a new form, and then the header will appear as it follows:

 ![image](https://user-images.githubusercontent.com/81401104/117355489-03a79900-ae89-11eb-8310-c882e6007371.png)